Ifiri800/Getting_and_Cleaning_Data/README.md

 # Getting_and_Cleaning_Data
-This Getting and Cleaning Data Final Assignment
+This is Getting and Cleaning Data Final Assignment